Harassment & Hostile Work Environment

 Pursuant to federal and Colorado employment law, workplace harassment is unlawful.

 Harassment is unlawful employment discrimination when the conduct is based on race, color, national origin, sex, sexual orientation, pregnancy, religion, disability, or age.
-Unlawful sex harassment includes same sex harassment.
+Unlawful sexual harassment includes same-sex harassment.

 Private sector and federal, state, and local government employees have the right to be free from unlawful discrimination, in the form of harassment or the creation of a hostile work environment.

-(2) the nature of the conduct is based on a protected class or trait, i.e. racially of sexually offensive conduct, or conduct directed against a person because of the person’s protected status, i.e. the individual was targeted because of her or his race or gender; and
+The nature of the conduct is based on a protected class or trait, i.e. racially of sexually offensive conduct, or conduct directed against a person because of the person’s protected status, i.e. the individual was targeted because of her race; and

-An employer is liable when a supervisor engages in harassment creating a hostile work environment unless the employer proves the following defense:
+An employer may be held liable for a supervisor’s conduct which creates a hostile work environment unless the employer proves the available legal defenses.